joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 talks about this.
 Experts in a particular field can often instantly know that something is right, but they can't explain why.

-When I saw that Dave was had got his eye ``on the ball'' I wanted to know why.
+When I saw that Dave had his eye ``on the ball'' I wanted to know why.

 Surprise number two, Simon St. Laurent was also writing a book on